New: HSA & FSA funds now accepted - use benefits before they expire. View ESA letter pricing options →

 What "free ESA letter" websites actually provide

 A Google search for "free ESA letter" returns dozens of websites promising instant documentation with no evaluation required.
-Most work the same way: you fill out a form describing your symptoms, pay nothing (or a nominal fee), and receive a PDF within minutes.
+Most work the same way: you fill out a form describing your symptoms, pay nothing (or a nominal fee for expedited processing), and receive a PDF within minutes.
 Some do not involve a licensed clinician at all.
-Others route your form to an out-of-state provider who spends seconds on it.
+Others route your form to an out-of-state provider who reviews batches of submissions in bulk.

 The result looks like a letter.
-It may even appear on official letterhead with a license number.
-But it does not reflect the genuine clinical assessment that makes an ESA letter legally defensible.
+It may appear on official letterhead with a license number printed in the footer.
+But it does not reflect the genuine clinical assessment that makes an ESA letter legally defensible - and landlords who verify letters know the difference immediately.

 What HUD guidance actually requires